mets/mets.github.io/callformembers.md

-# METS Editorial Board -- Call for Members -- Call Extended
+# METS Editorial Board -- Call for Members

-As of October 2025, the METS Editorial Board is soliciting applications for vacancies in its membership.
+As of April 2026, the METS Editorial Board continues to solicit applications for vacancies in its membership.

 ## METS Editorial Board Membership Criteria